Ingrid Bergman: 1939–1949: Hollywood and stage work breakthrough

 On 17 February 1948, Arch of Triumph, by Lewis Milestone was released with Bergman and Charles Boyer as the leading roles Based on Erich Maria Remarque's book, it follows a story of Joan Madou, an Italian-Romanian refugee who works as a cabaret singer in a Paris nightclub.
-Distressed by her lover's sudden death, she attempts suicide by plunging into the Seine, but rescued by Dr Ravic, a German surgeon (Charles Boyer).
+Distressed by her lover's sudden death, she attempts suicide by plunging into the Seine, but is rescued by Dr Ravic, a German surgeon (Charles Boyer).
 On 11 November 1948, Joan of Arc had its world premiere.
 For her role, Bergman received another Best Actress nomination.
 The independent film was based on the Maxwell Anderson play Joan of Lorraine, which had earned her a Tony Award earlier that year.
 Produced by Walter Wanger and initially released through RKO.
 Bergman had championed the role since her arrival in Hollywood, then chose to appear on the Broadway stage in Anderson's play.
 The film was not a big hit with the public, partly because of the Rossellini scandal, which broke while the film was still in theatres.
 Even worse, it received disastrous reviews, and, although nominated for several Academy Awards, did not receive a Best Picture nomination.
 It was subsequently cut by 45 minutes, but restored to full length in 1998, and released in 2004 on DVD.
+With the release of the DVD there was also a renewed assessment of the film's acting and technical attributes, positively noting the acting, script and presentation.

 Under Capricorn premiered on 9 September 1949, as another Bergman and Hitchcock collaboration.
 The film is set in the Australia of 1831.
 The story opens as Charles Adare, played by Michael Wilding, arrives in New South Wales with his uncle.
-Desperate to find his fortune, Adare meets Sam Flusky (Joseph Cotten), who is married to Charles's childhood friend Lady Henrietta (Bergman), an alcoholic kept locked in their mansion.
+Desperate to find his fortune, Adare meets Sam Flusky (Joseph Cotten), who is married to Adare's childhood friend Lady Henrietta (Bergman), an alcoholic kept locked in their mansion.
 Soon, Flusky becomes jealous of Adare's affection for his wife.
 The film met with negative reactions from critics.
 Some of the negativity may have been based on disapproval of Bergman's affair with the Italian director Roberto Rossellini.
 Their scandalous relationship became apparent, shortly after the film's release.